valotam/OpenGL/OpenGL_Drawing_Primitives_in_Old_Immediate_Mode_vs_VAO.md

   {  name: ' ', wave: 'xxxxxx4...xxxxx', data: ['Display Lists']},
   {name: ' ', wave: 'xxxx5..........', data: ['VAO(Vertex Array Objects), VBO(Vertex Buffer Objects)']},
   ],
-]}
+]
+}
 ```

 The only thing you will not be able to do in **Immediate Mode** is to use **OpenGL Shading Language** (**GLSL**).
 Note, however, although different methods of rendering, it is possible to mix drawing in Immediate Mode and with GLSL by switching between the two within the same OpenGL program.
 Having said this, GLSL is a much more powerful rendering technique.
 And anything you can do in Immediate Mode can be done in GLSL with salt and pepper added.

-However, drawing primitives in OpenGL via VBO has become a requirement as over the years, the OpenGL pipeline changed from outdated methods to new ones.
+However, **drawing primitives in OpenGL via VBO has become a requirement as over the years**, the OpenGL pipeline changed from outdated methods to new ones.
 And knowing glBegin and glEnd commands is not enough, as they are quickly becoming outdated and obsolete.

 After that, let's take a look at different ways of drawing primitives in OpenGL.
-One, called **Immediate Mode** using glBegin and glEnd, has become outdated.
+One, called **Immediate Mode** using **glBegin and glEnd**, has become outdated.
 But it still works, and it's Ok for practicing.
 But probably not a good idea to use in modern software.

 > Because, for example, to draw two lines in one glBegin-glEnd sequence you need to specify FOUR vertices.
 Likewise, to draw 2 triangles in one shot, you would call glBegin(GL_TRIANGLES) and specify SIX vertices afterwards. glBegin and glEnd can be expensive calls in tight loops.
 >